Bullous Pemphigoid

 • Demonstrate IgG and complement C3 deposition in a linear band at the dermal-epidermal junction

-• If result it positive, IDIF performed using patient’s serum
+• If the result is positive, IDIF is performed using the patient’s serum

 • Serology

-• Indirect Immunofluorescence (IDIF) – Detects presence of circulating IgG autoantibodies in patient’s serum that target skin basement membrane.
+• Indirect Immunofluorescence (IDIF) – Detects the presence of circulating IgG autoantibodies in a patient’s serum that target the skin basement membrane.

-• Immunoblotting and immunoprecipitation – Demonstrate presence of BP230 and BP180 antigens in patient serum
+• Immunoblotting and immunoprecipitation – Demonstrate the presence of BP230 and BP180 antigens in patient serum

 • Enzyme-linked immunosorbent assay (ELISA) – Analyzes bullous pemphigoid antigen-specific IgG autoantibodies in patients’ sera by using various lengths of recombinant proteins of the BPAg1 and BPAg2 antigens.